Wind-WindKids/winding/samples/sophieandwind/sun.md

 Her mother paused.
 Sophie grinned.
 “I think Sundays are windier than other days, because it’s sun that makes the wind.”

-“Can I go to the park instead of going to the Mess?”
+“Can I go to the park instead?”

-“Sophie, it is important to go to Mass.
+“Sophie, it is important.
 All your friends are going to be there.”

 “Please?
 I really want to go, while it’s still sunny.”